athertahir/deep-learning-time-series-forecasting/chapter_19/Lab17.md

     input defines the one-dimensional (1D) subsequence of data that the CNN will read and learn to extract features.
 Some ideas on the size and nature of this input include:

-ˆ All prior days, up to years worth of data.
+- All prior days, up to years worth of data.

-ˆ The prior seven days.
+- The prior seven days.

-ˆ The prior two weeks.
+- The prior two weeks.

-ˆ The prior one month.
+- The prior one month.

-ˆ The prior one year.
+- The prior one year.

-ˆ The prior week and the week to be predicted from one year ago.
+- The prior week and the week to be predicted from one year ago.

     There is no right answer; instead, each approach and more can be tested and the performance of the model can be used to choose the nature of the input that results in the best model performance.
 These choices define a few things about the implementation, such as:

-ˆ How the training data must be prepared in order to fit the model.
+- How the training data must be prepared in order to fit the model.

-ˆ How the test data must be prepared in order to evaluate the model.
+- How the test data must be prepared in order to evaluate the model.

-ˆ How to use the model to make predictions with a final model in the future.
+- How to use the model to make predictions with a final model in the future.

     A good starting point would be to use the prior seven days.
 A 1D CNN model expects data